Ajith-Bondili/Stroop-Effect-Game/README.md

 - **Hard**: The difficulty increases with randomized color-word combinations, requiring sharper focus and quicker responses.

 ### 3. How to Play
-- A detailed guide on the game mechanics and controls, with visual examples to help players understand how to win.

 ## Features